Stillpoint-Software/hyperbee.templating/README.md

 # Hyperbee Templating

 Hyperbee Templating is a lightweight templating and variable substitution syntax engine.
 The library supports value replacements, code expressions, token nesting, in-line definitions, conditional flow, and looping.
-It is designed to be lightweight and fast, and does not rely on any external dependencies.
+It is designed to be lightweight and fast.

 ## Features